-The next employment situation report for August is scheduled to be released on Friday, September 7, 2018.
+The next employment situation report for November 2018 will be released on Friday, December 7, 2018.

-GDP growth during the second quarter reflected positive contributions from personal consumption expenditures, exports, nonresidential fixed investment, federal government spending, and state and local government spending that were partly offset by negative contributions from private inventory investment and residential fixed investment.
+The increase in real GDP in the third quarter reflected positive contributions from personal consumption expenditures, private inventory investment, state and local government spending, federal government spending, and nonresidential fixed investment that were partly offset by negative contributions from exports and residential fixed investment.
 Imports, which are a subtraction in the calculation of GDP, increased.